rishav-dahal/noteshub/README.md

 # Notesewa
 __Notesewa__ is a simple college project started by a group of freshers to have a convenient way to manage and share notes.
+As can be seen, the project has just been started and we're adding stuff to it as we learn.

 # Installation
 <sub><sup>__Note__: This project uses the Django framework written in Python.
 So you need a python interpreter on your system.</sup></sub>